 - contains 3 times more Oryzanol than regular white rice

-In nature, when a seed is planted, the seed's chemical structure changes in order to support new life.
-The new seed needs nutrients to grow and the existing kernel needs energy to sustain the new life.
+"In nature, when a seed is planted, the seed's chemical structure changes in order to support new life.
+The new seed needs nutrients to grow and the existing kernel needs the energy to sustain the new life.

-Sprouted Brown Medium Grain Rice:
+Sprouted Brown Medium Grain Rice (Buy It Here):

 - Sprouting gives an extra boost of vitamins and nutrients to grains like rice

 - Easier to digest than traditional brown rice

 - Gluten-free, GMO-free, Whole Grain